AMDmi3/openstrike/README.md

 ## Status

-The project is currently on the early stages of development, so the only functionality exists at the time is a set of classes to read .DAT file format from Desert and Jungle Strike games and decode sprites from it.
-On top of that, two utilities exists: unpacker which extracts separate files stored in .DAT and viewer which is interactive SDL2 application used to view sprite sets.
+The project is currently on the early stages of development, and is not yet playable.
+What it can offer right now:

+* An utility to unpack Desert/Jungle Strike .DAT files
+* SDL2 - based viewer for sprites in these files
+* A game skeleton which currently demonstrates an ability to load and render some sprites

 ## Building